+Constantly updated, our Facebook feed offers stories, videos, advice, humour, quotable quotes, cartoons, quirky photographs and more.

+FOLLOW US @ReadersDigestAsia

+84

+EDITOR'S NOTE

-EDITOR'S NOTE Clearer View Of The World IF YOU'VE EVER TRIED to select the perfect colour for your interior wall, you'll appreciate how complex colours can be.
+Clearer View Of The World

+IF YOU'VE EVER TRIED to select the perfect colour for your interior wall, you'll appreciate how complex colours can be.
 Less so for bees, it seems.
-This month's Genius article, 'The Mystery Of The Blue Flower' (page 134) discusses the fascination humans have with the colour blue, and why it so rarely appears in the world of plants and animals.
+This month's Genius article, 'The Mystery Of The Blue Flower' (page 118) discusses the fascination humans have with the colour blue, and why it so rarely appears in the world of plants and animals.
 We have our limited vision perception to blame for not spotting the full colour spectrum - while for bees, blue is everywhere.

-This month's 'Then and Now, High Heels' (page 86) unearths some historical surprises that will add nicely to your pool of knowledge - just perfect for any trivia night.
-I don't want to give too much away, but the fashion trend for shoes that offer a bird's-eye view started with a very colourful character of French history, and has never looked back.
+This month's 'Then and Now, High Heels' (page 70) unearths some historical surprises that will add nicely to your pool of knowledge - just perfect for any trivia night.
+I don't want to give too much away, but the fashion trend for shoes that offer a bird's-eye view started with a very colourful character of French history and has now

+colourful character of French history, and has never looked back.
 Puzzles are a key part of our magazine and, more than ever, they are also viewed among health professionals as giving our brain a valuable workout.
-Our Bonus Read, 'Brain Games That Really Work' (page 116), delves into different types of puzzles and offers insider tips on how to solve each type.
+Our Bonus Read, 'Brain Games That Really Work' (page 102), delves into different types of puzzles and offers insider tips on how to solve each type.
 Whether you're a wordsmith or a number cruncher, there's a puzzle type to help you maintain and build mental clarity and performance.

 Also, a special thank you to readers who have sent us comments about the articles in recent times.
 We love receiving your feedback.
 The November issue has something for every taste and interest in the household - we hope you enjoy it.

+Happy reading,

+Louise

-Happy reading, LOUISE WATERSON Editor-in-Chief
+LOUISE WATERSON Editor-in-Chief